jkoppel/QuixBugs/README.md

 # QuixBugs Benchmark
 The QuixBugs benchmark consists of 40 programs from the Quixey Challenge translated into both Python and Java.
 Each contains a one-line defect, along with passing (when possible) and failing testcases.
 Defects fall into one of 14 defect classes.
 Corrected Python programs are also supplied.
-Quixbugs is intended for investigating cross-language performance by _multilingual_ program repair tools.
+Quixbugs is intended for investigating cross-language performance by _multi-lingual_ program repair tools.
 For more details, see the [paper](quixbugs.pdf).

 # Background: Quixey Challenge
 From 2011 to 2013, mobile app search startup Quixey ran a challenge in which programmers were given an implementation of a classic algorithm with a bug on a single line, and had one minute to supply a fix.
 Success entailed $100 and a possible interview.
 These programs were developed as challenges for humans by people unaware of program repair.